-What is Tracheal Collapse?
+What Is Tracheal Collapse?

 What are the symptoms?

-How is Tracheal Collapse Diagnosed?
+How Is Tracheal Collapse Diagnosed?

-X-rays can sometime detect the obvious Tracheal collapses, but not always.
+X-rays can sometimes detect the obvious Tracheal collapses, but not always.
 Using fluoroscopy, which is a moving X-ray, allows visualization of the trachea as the dog inhales and exhales may be necessary to confirm the accurate diagnosis.
-Other methods include endoscopy, which allows a view of the inside of trachea with a tiny camera.
+Other methods include endoscopy, which allows a view of the inside of the trachea with a tiny camera.

 Note that any disease of the upper or lower airway can be mistaken for tracheal collapse.
-This includes: a foreign object in the airway, laryngeal paralysis, elongated soft palate, infection of the trachea, lungs, or heart failure.
+This includes a foreign object in the airway, laryngeal paralysis, elongated soft palate, infection of the trachea, lungs, or heart failure.

 How can Tracheal Collapse Treated?